 Last week we came back from Silicon Valley after spending two jam-packed days at Nearshore Nexus 2017, an intimate conference organized by Nearshore Americas, an independent online business news provider dedicated to promote the growing IT services from America to the world.

 Held at the Google Quad campus, the seventh annual edition drew in over 150 executives from the US and Latin America.
-The participant’s goal was to meet in a friendly environment and discuss trends and opportunities in the BPO and software outsourcing landscape.
+The participant’s goal was to meet in a friendly environment and discuss trends and opportunities in the BPO and software outsourcing in Latin America landscape.
 In this blog post I want to share some impressions from the conference and the overall landscape of outsourcing in Latin America.